sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 ---

 ## Details
+  - You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/master/2-Enhance-Your-First-MDK-App-with-Additional-Functionalities/5-cp-mobile-dev-kit-link-entity) to start with this tutorial.

 ### You will learn
   - How to create relationship between parent and child entities
   - How to create a local child entity to an existing parent entity